 Please check here for reconfiguring the TrilioVault Appliance

-The workloads are available on the new NFS Share
+The Openstack environment has been reconfigured with the new NFS Share